swathis07/Food-Nutrition-Predictor/README.md

 ## Motivation

 Fitness apps allow users to log their calorie intake.
-To do this, the user has to manually type in each item of food they had and serving size for each item they had after each meal.
+To do this, the user has to manually type in each item of food they had and the serving size of each of the item after each meal.
 This can be a somewhat tedious process.
 This was the motivation for my project.
 Can we automate this process?
 Can an app identify what a food item is, from an image?
 Can it determine the serving size from the image?
 Being a prototype, I decided to focus on the question of identifying the food item from an image.

 ## Data